 These are essentially giant lantern-lit archways designed to wrap around the paths of your park.
 These aren’t the most eye-grabbing bits of scenery, but they go well if you’ve adopted a Japanese style for your park.

 Water features are an essential part of any park, filling the air with chlorine and providing a slow but steady source of spare change from anyone passing by.
-Of course you can’t collect spare change in Planet Coaster, but at least you can satisfy any bored guests with this versatile waterfall.
-It might not be a huge and foreboding, but you can place it almost anywhere in your park.
+Of course, you can’t collect spare change in Planet Coaster, but at least you can satisfy any bored guests with this versatile waterfall.
+It might not be huge and foreboding but you can place it almost anywhere in your park.

 Hubba’s Light Strung Tree